 Phone: (414)-935-7502

-West Allis: The West Allis Police Department accepts open records requests through an online form.
+West Allis: The West Allis Police Department accepts open records requests through an Online Open Record Request.
 Searchers can complete this form, providing their contact information and a description of the reports requested, including the date of the report, report number and type, and names of individuals involved, to help the police department find the correct record.

 Citizens can also visit the West Allis Police Department Records Unit in person during business hours (Monday to Friday, 9 a.m. to 4 p.m.).
 Records cost $.25 per page (black and white copy) or $.50 per page (color copy).